rycus86/webhook-proxy/README.md

 ```

 There are 3 more tags available for images that can use the `docker` and `docker-compose`
-action which are running as `root` user:
+actions which are running as `root` user:

 - `docker`: for *x86* hosts
   [![Layers](https://images.microbadger.com/badges/image/rycus86/webhook-proxy:docker.svg)](https://microbadger.com/images/rycus86/webhook-proxy:docker "Get your own image badge on microbadger.com")